Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 7. You are now done!
 You can now play around with the results using 3rd party tools or SatDump where applicable.

+If you experienced any issues during the pass, make sure to check the [common issues](#common-issues) heading found below!

 # Common issues

+## Noise floor is jumpy/unstable

+- This is caused by interference, which can have a few sources:
+    - A bad USB cable (Spikes all over the spectrum)
+    - Your phone communicating to a cell tower (Random jumps)
+    - Proximity to a cell tower (Super strong and wide signals, random jumps)

+- Fixes for each are:
+    - Use a better USBs cable
+    - Set your phone to airplane mode
+    - Move farther away from cell towers

+Universal solutions:
+- Lower your gain until the interference is minimized
+- Buy an additional filter, the most popular solution being a [Sysmocom cavity filter](https://shop.sysmocom.de/L-Band-cavity-filter-1525-1705-MHz/filter-rf-l-band)

+> TODO: IMAGE

 ## Donut shaped constellation with NOSYNC on the viterbi {#bad_constellation}